 Typically though I used P3 or P4, depending on the bean and voltage.
-The others just didn’t work for me (crack problems mentioned below), and was probably due to my low-ish voltage.
+The others just didn’t work for me (crack problems mentioned below) and were probably due to my low-ish voltage.
 The different pound settings (1/4lb, 1/2lb, 1lb) will allow you more max time, but they also change the different segments a bit.
 I always use the 1 pound setting, that way I can have as much or as little time as I need.
 Experimentation is needed in this area.
 If you want to see one of my sample profiles, scroll down.

 The roast is even, and it actually seems to be a very steady slower roast in general, which is in line with the published profile graphs.
 The agitation is pretty good, and I am sure that contributed to the even roasting.
-What I found when experimenting was that sometimes first crack and second crack ran together, other times it never arrived.
+What I found when experimenting was that sometimes the first crack and the second crack ran together, other times it never arrived.
 Once I was dialed in, 1st crack and 2nd crack were about 2-3 minutes apart, with a total roast time of about 18-20 minutes; exactly what I was looking for.

 Dumping and Cooling

-The cooling cycle of the Behmor if left to it’s own devices, is about 13 minutes.
+The cooling cycle of the Behmor if left to its own devices, is about 13 minutes.
 Most seasoned coffee roasters like to watch their roast, and when the desired roast level is achieved, stop the roast and cool the beans ASAP.
 ASAP means 30 seconds, 1 minute, basically as quickly as possible.
 With the Behmor, you can get close to that.
 The trick is to allow the cooling cycle to kick in, and after 2 minutes open the door (the 2 minutes allows the electronics and such to cool down, prolonging the life of the machine).

-At this point you can let it continue with the door open, in which case the beans will be completely cool in about 3-4 more minutes (5-6 minutes total).
-This means you will need to stop the roast somewhat earlier, and guess at how the roast will “coast” to your desired roast level.
+At this point, you can let it continue with the door open, in which case the beans will be completely cool in about 3-4 more minutes (5-6 minutes total).
+This means you will need to stop the roast somewhat earlier and guess at how the roast will “coast” to your desired roast level.
 The other option is to simply pull the drum after 2 minutes with gloves on, and dump them into a big colander over a fan (or whatever your cooling method of choice is).
 I am lazy, and have been doing the former, but will soon be doing the latter.

 Cleaning and Maintenance

 Also, check the drum.
-You will find that with smaller or inconsistent beans (like a lot of Ethiopians I used, or Yemenis for that matter), that there will be a few that get stuck in the holes of the drum.
-Apparently the stock drum provided with my unit is not really meant for the smaller or inconsistent bean types.
+You will find that with smaller or inconsistent beans (like a lot of Ethiopians I used, or Yemenis for that matter), there will be a few that get stuck in the holes of the drum.
+Apparently, the stock drum provided with my unit is not really meant for the smaller or inconsistent bean types.
 If you do have to use the stock drum with these “odd” beans and they do get stuck, the only way to get them out is to lightly tap them with a heavy object like a small hammer.
 This forces them to the inside of the drum and breaks them apart, which allows for easy disposal of the fragments.
 It should be noted that another problem is that small beans can fall through the drum, into the bottom of the roaster, which can increase the smoke early on.

 Needless to say, the manufacturer does not recommend using the smaller beans with the stock drum.
 It looks like there will be a second drum option to address these issues.
-One partial workaround is to spin the drum by hand over a bowl or something, and allow any of the small beans to fall through before putting the drum in the machine and starting the roast.
+One partial workaround is to spin the drum by hand over a bowl or something and allow any of the small beans to fall through before putting the drum in the machine and starting the roast.

 Lastly, wipe the inside of the glass window frequently.
 Sometimes oils can fog up the window, making it hard to see the beans as they roast.

 I have roasted Brazils, Ethiopians, and Island coffees, all with nice results.
 This machine really works well for espresso.
 As with many drum-like profiles, the flavors are slightly more rounded off and sweet, which is great for espresso.
 For drip or French Press, it still does a good job, but I like a brighter roast for these preparations.
-The iRoast2 is the perfect companion for that job.
+The Fresh Roast is the perfect companion for that job.

 - Monitor voltage using a Kill-A-Watt.
 This will help you pick the best profile and time.

 - When roasting inside, you might want to start out under the oven hood, with the fan on high.
 Depending on the profiles you use, the bean selection, and the degree of roast you choose, you may or may not experience visible smoke.
-This roaster is designed with an afterburner, and attempts to minimize smoke as much as possible, and does an admirable job.
+This roaster is designed with an afterburner, attempts to minimize smoke as much as possible, and does an admirable job.

 - To help with placing the drum, which can be a bit tricky, start by turning the light on.
 Now start placing the drum inside, and hug the top of the roof.
 Now tilt the right side down so that the keyed shaft slides in, and then drop the un-keyed left side down, and you are done.